difference between biogas and natural gas

 In conclusion, biogas is a more sustainable and environmentally friendly energy source compared to natural gas.
 Its production process minimizes the impact of organic waste on the environment, reduces greenhouse gas emissions, and provides a locally available energy source.
 Moreover, biogas can be a cost-effective alternative to natural gas for small-scale applications.
 However, natural gas remains a dominant source of energy globally due to its high energy density and established infrastructure.

-See also difference between array and pointer
+See also difference between gnat and fruit fly

 Table difference between biogas and natural gas